farreltr/OneLastSunset/Assets/Dialogue System/_README.txt

 /*
 ------------------------------
   Dialogue System for Unity
-       Version 1.4.5
+      Version 1.5.2

   Copyright © Pixel Crushers
 ------------------------------

-Thank you for supporting the Dialogue System for Unity!
+Thank you for buying the Dialogue System for Unity!
 You now have a robust and proven system that will let you easily add AAA-quality conversations to your projects.

 We want your project to be a success!
 If you have any questions or feature requests,